dmeditor/doc/README.md

 # DM Editor documentation

-⚠️ Note: this documentation is still in making, final version should be ready before end of October 2024.
+⚠️ Note: this documentation is still in making, final version should be ready before end of Nov 2024.

 ## Installation